 Simply put, passwords are a pain!

 Passwords keep becoming a bigger issue for people.
-We need one for every online account and preferably, a different one for each account.
+We need one for every online account and, preferably, a different one for each account.
 Because of security risks, some sites such as banks are even requiring you to change them every month.

-How do you keep them all straight!
+How do you keep them all straight?
 Well, there are some good solutions to the problem.

 The most obvious solution for a lot of passwords is simply using a password app that you can install onto your smartphone as well as your desktop computer.
 A few programs that I have used are Password Safe and KeePass 2.
-Both of these program are easy to use allowing you to store passwords in multiple groups or categories and can even be shared with a spouse or business partner.
+Both of these programs are easy to use, allowing you to store passwords in multiple groups or categories and can even be shared with a spouse or business partner.